Two-Hour Postprandial Glucose

 Does this test have other names?

-Glucose, postprandial; glucose, two-hour postprandial; two-hour PPG; two-hour postprandial blood sugar
+Glucose, postprandial; glucose, 2-hour postprandial; 2-hour PPG; 2-hour postprandial

 What is this test?